Jonah Lomu: Legacy

 Lomu has been described as one of the greatest athletes not just in the game of rugby, but in sporting history altogether.
 He has been widely described as the first true global superstar of rugby union and as having a huge impact on the game, with comparisons being drawn with Muhammad Ali, Don Bradman and Tiger Woods.
 On his game-changing ability, fellow rugby player Kenny Logan stated, "you could talk about Lionel Messi or Cristiano Ronaldo, that’s what Jonah was, someone who could change games if you gave him the ball wherever he was".
 At one time Lomu was considered 'rugby union's biggest drawcard', as his appearance at a match would increase attendance.

 Before 1995, wingers were generally fast and good on their feet.
 Lomu was the first truly massive wing, a trend that has now become standard in many teams.
 Following his displays at the 1995 Rugby World Cup, in December 1995 Lomu received the BBC Overseas Sports Personality of the Year, an award given to a non-British sportsperson considered to have made the most substantial contribution to a sport each year who has also captured the imagination of the British public.
 Lomu was also noted for his charity; as a celebrity, he supported Pasifika community efforts and charities such as UNICEF and Kidney Kids NZ.

 Lomu was inducted into the International Rugby Hall of Fame on 9 October 2007, and the IRB Hall of Fame on 24 October 2011.
 He was appointed as a Member of the New Zealand Order of Merit, for services to rugby, in the 2007 Queen's Birthday Honours.

 Lomu lent his name to various video games including Jonah Lomu Rugby and Rugby Challenge.
 He is portrayed by Isaac Fe'aunati in Invictus, a film chronicling Nelson Mandela's journey with the South African rugby team in the 1995 World Cup.

 In March 2018, Jonah Lomu Drive, in the Paerata Rise development north of Pukekohe, was named in his honour.

 On 16 November 2018, an exhibition rugby match was held at Aberavon Quins RFC to raise funds for the Jonah Lomu Legacy Trust.
-The game was organised by a local rugby fanatic, Stuart Broad, as a means to thank Jonah for having turned out to play for Aberavon Naval RFC 10 years previously.
-The event included players from all over Wales, as well as a Welsh male voice choir, a female vocalist, a brass band, Maori war dancers and a fireworks display.
-It raised £3,500 in aid of the trust set up for Jonah's two sons.
+The game was organised by a local rugby fanatic, Stuart Broad, as a means to thank Lomu for having turned out to play for Aberavon Naval RFC 10 years previously.
+The event included players from all over Wales, as well as a Welsh male voice choir, a female vocalist, a brass band, Māori war dancers and a fireworks display.
+It raised £3,500 in aid of the trust set up for Lomu's two sons.

+As of 2024, a documentary on the life of Lomu (titled Lomu) is in production.
+The documentary has received NZ$800,000 in funding from the New Zealand Film Commission.
+Lomu's widow, Nadene Lomu, has strongly opposed its production.

+In 2024, Lomu was an inaugural inductee into the Pasifika Rugby Hall of Fame.